run-x/opta-docs/content/en/tutorials/update-dns.md

 ---
-title: "Changing Domains"
+title: "Update DNS"
-linkTitle: "Changing Domains"
+linkTitle: "Update DNS"
 date: 2022-01-03
 draft: false
 description: >
-  How to change domains for your Opta environment.
+  How to change update DNS for your Opta environment.
 ---

 Currently, Opta does not support multiple domains (except subdomains) per environment, although that may change